Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Model Details

 \section{Model Details}

-In this section we provide details about the various modeling components of our approach.
-We begin by providing details of the \graphtrailer architecture (Section~\ref{sec:textbfvideograph}), then move to discuss how the TP identification network is trained (Section~\ref{sec:train-tp-ident}), and finally give technical details about pre-training on screenplays (\ref{sec:pre_training_appendix}), and the sentiment flow used for graph traversal (\ref{sec:sent-pred-desir}).
+In this section we provide details on the various modeling components of our approach.
+We begin by discussing how the TP identification network is trained (Section~\ref{sec:train-tp-ident}), and then give technical details about pre-training on screenplays (Section~\ref{sec:pre_training_appendix}), and how sentiment flow is used for graph traversal (Section~\ref{sec:sent-pred-desir}).

-As mentioned in the main paper, we assume a multimodal representation~$h_i$ per shot based on movie subtitles, audio, and video frames.
-We then construct matrix~$E$ by computing the pairwise similarity between all pairs of shots $h_i,h_j$ in a movie:

-Similarities are normalized using the softmax function (row-wise normalization in matrix $E$).
-We thus obtain a fully-connected directed graph where edge $e'_{ij}$ records the probability that~$h_i$ is connected with $h_j$ in the graph.
-Next, we remove all edges from the graph which represent connections from future to past shots (i.e.,~we render adjacency matrix~$E'$ upper triangular by masking the positions below the diagonal).
-Finally, we sparsify the graph by selecting a top-$k$ neighborhood $\mathcal{P}_i$ per shot $h_i$: $\mathcal{P}_i = \operatorname{argmax}\limits_{j\in[1,M], |\mathcal{P}_i|=k}e'_{ij}$.
-Instead of deciding on a fixed number of $k$~neighbors for all shots and movies, we determine a predefined set of options for~$k$ (e.g., integer numbers contained in a set $O$) and learn to select the appropriate $k$ per shot via a parametrized function: $z_{i} = W_{n}e'_{i} + b_{n}$, where $z_i$ is a probability distribution over the neighborhood size options for shot~$h_i$.
-Hence, the final neighborhood size for shot~$h_i$ is: $k_i=\operatorname{argmax}_{t\in O}z_{it}$.

-We address discontinuities in our model (i.e., top-$k$ sampling, neighborhood size selection) by utilising the Straight-Through Estimator \cite{bengio2013estimating}.
-During the backward pass we compute the gradients with the Gumbel-softmax reparametrization trick \cite{maddison2017concrete,jang2017categorical}.
-The same procedure is followed for constructing and sparsifying scene-level graphs in the auxiliary screenplay-based network.